wallnerryan/katacoda-scenarios/portworx-troubleshooting/info.md

 3. [IO Profiles](https://2.3.docs.portworx.com/install-with-other/operate-and-maintain/performance-and-tuning/tuning/)

-Please wait for the Portworx pods to be Ready 2/2, they will restart in a rolling fashing.
+Please wait for the Portworx pods to be Ready 2/2, they will restart as a rolling update.
+This may take up to 10 minutes.
 `watch kubectl -n kube-system get pods -l name=portworx`{{execute}}

 To get back to the terminal: